Weary Dillian Whyte edges brawl with Jermaine Franklin as Anthony Joshua watches on

 But the 29-year-old showed skill and he showed heart, absorbing some of Whyte’s best shots and barking at the Briton, beckoning to him to throw them harder, bury them deeper into his midsection.
 Whyte obliged, but the exertion was not without consequence.

 The middle rounds were up for grabs, up in the air, with Franklin intent on seizing them.
-The American retaliated to Whyte’s brighter moments of offence with extended combinations, trying to trump power with speed – not that his own punches were without significant impact.
+The American retaliated to Whyte’s brighter moments of offence with extended combinations, trying to trump power with speed – not that his own punches were without significant impact – and even rocking the home fighter late in the ninth round.

 As the fight entered its final throws, both combatants snatched at whatever reserves they had left and produced a finish that defied logic.
 If the judges’ scorecards were to be the decider, picking a winner was going to be difficult.
 If a knockout blow was to mark the end, picking a loser up from the canvas was going to be cruel.